-The Samsung Q80R's design is excellent.
+The Samsung Q80's design is excellent.
 Its body is very similar to the Q70R, except for the metallic borders and the stand, which are different.
 The stand provides good support for the TV and the back of the legs are hollow to provide a path for cable management.
-However, the Q80R wobbles significantly more than the Q70R when nudged.
-The Q80R is a very thin TV and it will not stick out much if you decide to wall-mount it.
-Unfortunately, it's not compatible with a no-gap wall mount to put it flush to the wall.
+However, the TV wobbles significantly more than the Q70R when nudged.
+The Q80R is a very thin TV and it won't stick out much if you decide to wall-mount it.
+Unfortunately, its not compatible with a no-gap wall mount to put it flush to the wall.
 The build quality is excellent, and you should have no issues with it.

 The stand supports the TV well but won't prevent wobbling if you nudge the TV.
 It takes up a lot of space, but it's not as wide as the TV.

 Footprint of the 55" stand: 34.8" x 10.0".

 The borders of the TV look nice and the bezel is very thin.
 The borders are made of metal and have a slightly lighter tint than the Q70R.

 Excellent build quality, similar to the Q70R.
 The TV feels solid but it wobbles a bit on its stand, although this shouldn't be too much of an issue.

 The Samsung Q80 has a great native contrast ratio.
 It is, however, lower than most TVs with VA panels.
 This is because of the TV's 'Ultra Viewing Angle' layer that improves the viewing angles at the expense of contrast ratio.
 This is very similar to the Samsung Q90R and the Q900R.
 The native contrast ratio of this TV measures slightly better than other TVs we've tested that support similar viewing angle boosting technology.